cal-overflow/Build-A-Blog/README.md

 ## Blog posts 📝
 Blog posts are written in [Markdown](https://www.markdownguide.org/) and converted to HTML with the [Nuxt Content](https://content.nuxtjs.org/) module.

-To write a blog post, create a markdown file within the `src/content/posts/` directory.
+To write a blog post, create a markdown file within a `src/content/posts/` directory.
 An [example post](https://www.christianlisle.io/post/download-snapchat-memories) is shown below.

 ```md
 ---